DEFINITIONS

 Due to the volume of applications, individual feedback cannot be guaranteed.

-Selected projects will undergo:
+Selected participants will undergo:

 Attendance is mandatory.
 If you miss a scheduled session, you will not be allowed to retake or reschedule it.